 Ann Arbor Sex Crime Lawyer Represents Those Accused of Sex Crimes in Michigan

-If you are a college student or parent of a student charged with sexual misconduct, click here to see how we can help.
+If you are a college student charged with sexual misconduct or the parent of a student, our sex crime lawyers can help.

 Our Ann Arbor Sex Crime Lawyer Defends Against Criminal Sexual Conduct Charges